replicatedhq/hugo-algolia/README.md

 # hugo-algolia
-## Generate and send indices from Hugo static sites for use with Algolia
+**Generate and send indices from Hugo static sites for use with Algolia.**

-An alternative to the [Docserach](https://community.algolia.com/docsearch/) plugin, allowing for manual index exports
+An alternative to the [Docsearch](https://community.algolia.com/docsearch/) plugin, allowing for manual index exports.
+Supports YAML, JSON, and TOML front matter.

 ### Installation